nix97/nix/TestMdFile.md

-This is juat Test md file,ignore it!
+This is just Test md file,ignore it!

 ## The subject of various math problems, mostly solved using Numerical methods.